marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    > 📝 **Tip** - Create a folder with a descriptive name since that will be used as the name for the project, e.g. `AzureFunctionsUniversity.Queue`.

-2. Select the language you'll be using to code the function, in this lesson we'll be using `C#`.
+2. Select the language you'll be using to code the Function, in this lesson we'll be using `TypeScript`.
 3. Select `Azure Queue Storage trigger` as the template.
-4. Give the function a name (e.g. `HelloWorldQueueTrigger`).
+4. Give the Function a name (e.g. `HelloWorldQueueTrigger`).
 5. Select `AzureWebJobsStorage`
 6. Enter the value `newplayer-items` as name of the queue that should be used as trigger.

-Now the Function App with a Queue Trigger function will be created.
+Now the Function App with a Queue Trigger Function will be created.

 ## 3.2 Examine & Run the Queue triggered Function